paulo-ferraz-oliveira/paulo-ferraz-oliveira/README.md

 # Paulo F. Oliveira 👋

-I’m currently working as an Erlang/OTP engineer, though I'm also into Elixir and have experience working with it.
+I’m currently working as an Erlang/OTP engineer (10 years+), though I'm also into Elixir and have experience working with it (2 years+).

 I try to use some of my free time to contribute to Free and Open Source Software, especially in Erlang and Elixir, but sometimes also in tools supporting generic development.